Understanding Perfectionism : Powerful Practice, Misaligned Conception

 The word 'perfect' has been in our lives since we were young.
-Be it at home or school, we were always encouraged to seek perfection in our actions or results.
+Be it at home or at school, a lot of us were encouraged to seek perfection in our actions or results.
 Things were always good or bad, and good things could always be better.

-Using our formative academic years as an example.
-Even the way we were graded, be it F to A+ or 0 to 10/20 or else, showcases the idea that there is a scale that measures the value of what we do.
-Out of all the possibilities, getting full marks is usually the end goal.
-We also call it getting a 'perfect' score.
+Using our formative academic years as an example: even the way we were graded, be it F to A+ or 0 to 10/20 or else, showcased the idea that there is a scale that measures the value of what we do.
+Out of all the possibilities, getting full marks seemed to be the most commended value.
+Coincidentally, we also call it getting a 'perfect' score.

-However, the underlying message, although surely unintentional, escapes the constructive concept of completeness and settles in the potentially destructive concept of faultlessness.
+However, the underlying message, although surely unintentional, escapes the constructive concept of completeness and settles for the potentially destructive concept of faultlessness.

-Let us be real here: this concept does not only appear in the academic world.
-Perfectionism is a culture of social evaluation that is practiced both indoors and outdoors, and that usually permeates into a habit of self-evaluation as well.
+Let us be real here: perfectionism does not only appear in the academic world.
+Perfectionism is a culture of social evaluation that is practiced in different levels of the human experience, and tha t usually permeates into a habit of self-evaluation as well.
 This article is not about blaming parents, schools or society at large; but rather it is meant to draw awareness to processes that might not be helping us as much as we think and that might be hurting us more than we care to admit.